Qingtao-Cao/obix/docs/timezone.md

 ## Supported Timezone Format

 The oBIX specification demands a ISO-8601 timezone support.
-However, according to current glibc implementation of the strptime() API, it recognises only two formats with 2 or 4 digits in the timezone string after the "+/-" offset character and will silently ignore any other unrecognisable formats.
+However, according to current glibc implementation of the strptime() API, it recognises only two formats with two or four digits in the timezone string after the '+/-' offset character, and will silently ignore any other unrecognisable formats.

-To start with, if there is any non-digit number following the first 2 digits, such as a colon as in "hh:mm" format, then strptime() will stop parsing the rest of string and regard it as in "hh" format.
+Firstly, if there is any non-digit character or symbol following the first 2 digits, e.g. the colon in a 'hh:mm' format, then strptime() will stop parsing the rest of string and regard it as an 'hh' format.

-Secondly, the value of "hh" should be no bigger than 12 which is understandable since the offset characters are used.
-In particular, if "hh" equals to 12 then "mm" must be zero.
+Secondly, the value of 'hh' should be no bigger than 12, which is understandable since the offset characters are used.
+In particular, if 'hh' equals 12, then 'mm' must be zero.

-Thirdly, the value of "mm" is calculated as "(mm * 5/3) * 36" seconds.
-As a result, it will only be interpreted as the number of "minutes" normally expected by users when it is a multiple of 3.
+Thirdly, the value of 'mm' is calculated as '(mm * 5/3) * 36' seconds.
+As a result, it will only be interpreted as the number of 'minutes' normally expected by users when it is a multiple of three.
 For example:

 	2014-10-14T10:00:00-0001
 	2014-10-14T10:00:00-0002